kebiernat5/Make-A-ReadMe/KateReadMe.md

 ## Contributing

-Here are contribution guidelines
+Here is how to contribute to this repository.

 ## Tests

 To run tests, run the following:
-These are the tests you  should run.
+You should run the following tests.

 ```
 npm test